 What is condensation?

-How to avoid condensation
+How to avoid condensation?

 Some ordinary daily activities produce a lot of moisture very quickly.
 By following these simple steps you can produce less moisture in your home:

-- Dry washing outdoors on a line, or in the bathroom with the door closed and the window open or fan on
+Dry washing outdoors on a line, or in the bathroom with the door closed and the window open or fan on.

 Vent any tumble dryer on the outside, unless it is the self-condensing type.
-DIY kits are available for this
+DIY kits are available for this.

 2. Ventilate to remove moisture

-To kill and remove mould, wipe down walls and window frames with a fungicidal wash that carries a Health and Safety Executive 'approval number'.
-Follow the manufacturer's instructions precisely.
+To kill and remove mould, wipe down walls and window frames with a fungicidal wash that carries a Health and Safety Executive 'approval number' and follow the manufacturer's instructions precisely.